propsproject/propschain-node/README.md

 ### Docker

 If you followed the terraform instructions and built your instance that way, you don't need this section.
-But it's still useful read this.
+But it's still useful to read this.

 #### 1. Preparation